Business, Accounting and Financial Studies

 Cost Accounting

-• Balancing Day Adjustments Relating to the Preparation of Financial
+• Period-end Adjustments Relating to the Preparation of Financial Statements

 • Financial Reporting for Different Forms of Business Ownership